Cox reduction and confidence sets of models: a theoretical elucidation: Model assessment phase

 \subsection{Extensions to other alternatives}

 The results in the previous section focus on models $\mathcal{S}_m$ where the unknown parameter $\gamma^0$ can be consistently estimated.
 Depending on the form of the log-likelihood, consistent estimation of $\gamma^0$ is not necessary for accurate characterisation of the log-likelihood $\ell(\gamma^0,0)$.
 Consider the normal theory linear model with covariate matrix $\widetilde{X}$ and known variance.
 Let $\widetilde{X}_m$ consist of the columns of $\widetilde{X}$ indexed by $\mathcal{S}_m$.
-One can show that
+Then,